cooper/ferret/doc/std/String.md

 $string.length
 ```

-Computed property.
+Property.
 Character length of the string.